Xɛvioso: Divinity

-Hevioso forms a large family of smaller voduns and belongs to the category of so-called heavenly voduns (ji-vodun).
+Xɛvioso forms a large family of smaller voduns and belongs to the category of so-called heavenly voduns (ji-vodun).
 Death by lightning is considered a punishment in West Africa.
-Heviosso is just, he punishes without mercy.
+Xɛvioso is just, he punishes without mercy.
 People killed by lightning cannot have a normal burial.
 The remains of a person killed by lightning are ritually burned, the bones are kept.
-In some regions of Benin, the body is displayed in front of a temple dedicated to Hevioso.
+In some regions of Benin, the body is displayed in front of a temple dedicated to Xɛvioso.
 An event in which a person survives being struck by lightning is understood quite differently.
-This marks him as the spiritually chosen one and is considered the direct incarnation of vodun Hevioso.
-Hevioso cooperates significantly with the earth vodun Sakpata (Sopona in Yoruba religion), to whom he sends beneficial rain.
-Hevioso and Sakpata are supposed to be brothers, both of a very violent nature; when they quarrel and argue with each other, it causes long periods of drought, crop failure, but also infertility for women.
+This marks him as the spiritually chosen one and is considered the direct incarnation of vodun Xɛvioso.
+Xɛvioso cooperates significantly with the earth vodun Sakpata (Sopona in Yoruba religion), to whom he sends beneficial rain.
+Xɛvioso and Sakpata are supposed to be brothers, both of a very violent nature; when they quarrel and argue with each other, it causes long periods of drought, crop failure, but also infertility for women.

-If Hevioso's lightning strikes a house and it catches fire, people must not put it out, they must call a priest of the Hevioso cult, and the building must not be reconstructed before the rite of atonement, otherwise the deity's wrath might spread to other people.
+If Xɛvioso's lightning strikes a house and it catches fire, people must not put it out, they must call a priest of the Xɛvioso cult, and the building must not be reconstructed before the rite of atonement, otherwise the deity's wrath might spread to other people.
 Priests on the spot investigate the causes using the divination system fa.
 A storm rich in lightning always brings with it some form of victim; proof is the black sokpe stones that people look for after a storm.
-According to the believers, they fall during the rampage of the thunder lord Hevioso.
-Sokpe stones contain an occult power called àzě.
+According to the believers, they fall during the rampage of the thunder lord Xɛvioso.
+Sokpe stones contain divine power called àzě (aṣẹ).

-In Benin, in connection with the Hevioso cult, ritual axes can be seen with one or more crescent-shaped blades attached to each other.
-The shape of these blades is also a symbol used on items that refer to the vodun Hevioso.
-The ax is acquired by an initiated member of the cult and used in ceremonies and religious celebrations.
+In Benin, in connection with the Xɛvioso cult, ritual axes can be seen with one or more crescent-shaped blades attached to each other.
+The shape of these blades is also a symbol used on items that refer to the vodun Xɛvioso.
+The axe is acquired by an initiated member of the cult and used in ceremonies and religious celebrations.

-This divinity is also known as Jivodun, that is, Vodun of the sky in Fon.
+This divinity is also known as Jivodun, that is, Vodun of the rain in Fon.

+Manifestations

+In Ewe-Fon cosmology, Xevioso (also rendered as Hevioso, Heviosso, or Xebioso) is not a static deity but a dynamic cosmic force that manifests through celestial phenomena, zoomorphic forms, and material artifacts.
+Because Xevioso represents the divine enforcement of cosmic law (Se), each manifestation carries distinct theological and judicial significance within traditional Vodun practice.

+Celestial and meteorological phenomena

+The primary and most direct manifestations of Xevioso occur within atmospheric storms.
+Traditional practitioners categorize the components of a thunderstorm as specific expressions of the deity's agency: